 The Back Carry: Safe, Easy & Practical

-Of course, as with any carry, there are safety precautions, but when followed, the Back Carry can become an indispensible tool in the babywearer’s toolkit–grocery shopping, laundry, cooking, dishes, trips to the farmer’s market, for example–all become so much easier with the Back Carry!
+Of course, as with any carry, there are safety precautions, but when followed, the Back Carry can become an indispensable tool in the babywearer’s toolkit--grocery shopping, laundry, meal prep (put baby down when working with anything hot!), dishes, trips to the farmer’s market, for example--all become so much easier with the Back Carry!
 This is also an ideal carry for the baby to play or really observe the world around her.

 Historically, Back Carrying has been an essential part of life in many parts of the world.
 In many cultures, it allowed mothers to work while still tending to baby.
 Parents adapted the carry using a variety of materials, depending on the climate, the task at hand, and what was available to them.
 Thankfully today, carriers such as the soft structured carrier (SSC) allow a simple and easy way for the parent to practice this carry.